alexpolt/alexpolt.github.io/src/empty-value.md

   I would like to add that may be it would've been right if moving was like that: if an object is moved then just make it look like it disappeared, don't call the destructor of such on object.
-  ( by the way this approach shows us that moving a variable is a way of changing the scope of this variable, as I said about references in the post on [values.html](value semantics) ).
+  ( by the way this approach shows us that moving a variable is a way of changing the scope of this variable, as I said about references in the post on [value semantics](values.html) ).

   Another thing to be aware of: